michihodges/webpack-basics/README.md

 ## Node and Express
 ### Node and NPM (Node Package Manager)
-Node comes with NPM when installed.
+Node includes NPM when installed.
 #### Check or Install Node Environment
 Open your CLI to check Node and NPM is installed:
 ```